 Equal access to recreational areas when facilities are built or altered is a mandate of the Americans with Disabilities Act (ADA).
 These features include accessible parking spaces, routes, seating areas, etc. The more that natural areas are accessible, the broader the connection to nature can be for all, meeting the ADA's goal of full participation.
 It is advised to gather community feedback and recommendations from industry ADA professionals prior to installing a nature play area.
-For additional information on ADA requirements, visit www.ada.gov or for specific information regarding the enforcement of ADA with local government's parks and recreation facilities visit Enforcing the ADA Part 2.
+For additional information on ADA requirements, visit www.ada.gov or Texas Department of Licensing and Regulation to access the Texas Accessibility Standard, register a project, and find a Registered Accessibility Specialist.
+For specific information regarding the enforcement of ADA with local government's parks and recreation facilities visit Enforcing the ADA Part 2.